mit-kavli-institute/llamas-pyjamas/README.md

-# llamas-pyjamas
+# LlamasPipeline

-Data Reduction Pipeline for the Magellan LLAMAS Integral Field Spectrograph
+This repository contains Data Reduction Pipeline tools for the LLAMAS Integral Field Spectrometer

+It is being updated frequently as the instrument comes online.